-When a company misclassifies a worker as an independent contractor, they are likely depriving these workers of the various benefits they are entitled to under the law.
+When companies misclassify workers as independent contractors, they are likely depriving these workers of the various benefits they are entitled to under the law.
 This can lead to claims for unpaid wages and penalties.

 Whether a worker is an employee or an independent contractor is relevant in many contexts, and each government agency uses a slightly different analysis.
 For more information, see Independent Contractor or Employee: How Government Agencies Make the Call.